Snowflake-Labs/lezer-snowsql/Contributing.md

 -----------

-For syntax highlighting, you can add the tokens in the parser configuration inside `LezerLanguage.define`, which is present in the file promql.ts.
+For syntax highlighting, you can add the tokens in the parser configuration inside `LezerLanguage.define`, which is present in the file snowsql.ts.

 The highlight definitions for these tags, along with their colours are present in src/app/theme.ts